Divine Protection

 sometimes we don’t or won’t.
 And why

 not?
-Several reasons come to mind:
+Pondering on this, several reasons come to mind:

 One, because we might believe that we have to